umputun/spot/README.md

 Spot supports the following command-line options:

-- `-p`, `--playbook=`: Specifies the playbook file to be used.
+- `-p`, `--playbook=`: Specifies the playbook file for use.
 Defaults to `spot.yml`.
 You can also set the environment variable `$SPOT_PLAYBOOK` to define the playbook file path.
 - `-n`, `--task=`: Specifies task names to execute.
 The task should be defined in the playbook file.
 Several tasks can be executed by providing the `--task` flag multiple times, e.g., `-n copy_files -n warmup_cache`.
   If not specified all the tasks will be executed.
 - `-t`, `--target=`: Specifies the target name to use for the task execution.
 The target should be defined in the playbook file and can represent remote hosts, inventory files, or inventory URLs.
-If not specified the `default` target will be used.
-User can pass a host name, group name, tag or IP instead of the target name for a quick override.
+If not specified, the `default` target will be used.
+User can pass a hostname, group name, tag or IP instead of the target name for a quick override.
 Providing the `-t`, `--target` flag multiple times with different targets sets multiple destination targets or multiple hosts, e.g., `-t prod -t dev` or `-t example1.com -t example2.com`.
 - `-c`, `--concurrent=`: Sets the number of concurrent hosts to execute tasks.
 Defaults to `1`, which means hosts will be handled  sequentially.
 - `--timeout`: Sets the SSH timeout.
 Defaults to `30s`.
 User can also set the environment variable `$SPOT_TIMEOUT` to define the SSH timeout.
-- `--ssh-agent`: Enables the use of the SSH agent for authentication.
+- `--ssh-agent`: Enables using the SSH agent for authentication.
 Defaults to `false`.
-User can also set the environment variable `SPOT_SSH_AGENT` to define the value.
+Users can also set the environment variable `SPOT_SSH_AGENT` to define the value.
-- `--shell` - shell to use for remote ssh execution, default is `/bin/sh`.
-User can also set the environment variable `SPOT_SHELL` to define the value.
+- `--shell` - shell for remote ssh execution, default is `/bin/sh`.
+Users can also set the environment variable `SPOT_SHELL` to define the value.
-- `-i`, `--inventory=`: Specifies the inventory file or url to use for the task execution.
+- `-i`, `--inventory=`: Specifies the inventory file or URL to use for the task execution.
 Overrides the inventory file defined in the playbook file.
-User can also set the environment variable `$SPOT_INVENTORY` to define the default inventory file path or url.
+Users can also set the environment variable `$SPOT_INVENTORY` to define the default inventory file path or url.
 - `-u`, `--user=`: Specifies the SSH user to use when connecting to remote hosts.
 Overrides the user defined in the playbook file .
-- `-k`, `--key=`: Specifies the SSH key to use when connecting to remote hosts.
+- `-k`, `--key=`: Specifies the SSH key for connecting to remote hosts.
 Overrides the key defined in the playbook file.
 - `-s`, `--skip=`: Skips the specified commands during the task execution.
 Providing the `-s` flag multiple times with different command names skips multiple commands.
 - `-o`, `--only=`: Runs only the specified commands during the task execution.
 Providing the `-o` flag multiple times with different command names runs only multiple commands.
 - `-e`, `--env=`: Sets the environment variables to be used during the task execution.
 Providing the `-e` flag multiple times with different environment variables sets multiple environment variables, e.g., `-e VAR1:VALUE1 -e VAR2:VALUE2`.
-- `-E`, `--env-file=`: Sets the environment variables from file to be used during the task execution.
-Default is env.yml.
-Can be also set with environment variable `SPOT_ENV_FILE`.
+- `-E`, `--env-file=`: Sets the environment variables from the file to be used during the task execution.
+The default is env.yml.
+Can also be set with the environment variable `SPOT_ENV_FILE`.
-- `--no-color`: disable colorized output.
-Can be also set with environment variable `SPOT_NO_COLOR`.
+- `--no-color`: disable the colorized output.
+It can also be set with the environment variable `SPOT_NO_COLOR`.
 - `--dry`: Enables dry-run mode, which prints out the commands to be executed without actually executing them.
 - `-v`, `--verbose`: Enables verbose mode, providing more detailed output and error messages during the task execution.
-- `--dbg`: Enables debug mode, providing even more detailed output and error messages during the task execution as well as diagnostic messages.
+- `--dbg`: Enables debug mode, providing even more detailed output and error messages during the task execution and diagnostic messages.
 - `-h` `--help`: Displays the help message, listing all available command-line options.

 ## Basic Concepts

 - **Playbook** is a YAML or TOML file that defines a list of tasks to be executed on one or more target hosts.
 Each task consists of a series of commands that can be executed on the target hosts.
 Playbooks can be used to automate deployment and configuration management tasks.

 - **Task** is a named set of commands that can be executed on one or more target hosts.
-Tasks can be defined in a playbook and can be executed concurrently on multiple hosts.
+Tasks can be defined in a playbook and executed concurrently on multiple hosts.

 - **Command** is an action that can be executed on a target host.
-Spot supports several built-in commands, including copy, sync, delete, script, echo and wait.
+Spot supports several built-in commands, including copy, sync, delete, script, echo, and wait.

 - **Target** is a host or group of hosts on which a task can be executed.
-Targets can be specified directly in a playbook or can be defined in an inventory file.
+Targets can be specified directly in a playbook or defined in an inventory file.
 Spot supports several inventory file formats.

 - **Inventory** is a list of targets that can be used to define the hosts and groups of hosts on which a task can be executed.